 large amounts of high speed storage.
 This storage is temporary - it is

 used during the calculations, but no data is stored there permanently.
 We

 cores in the server> multiplied by <the uncompressed size of your largest dataset> + 25%

 extra space as a buffer

 Minimum disk performance should be the equivalent to 3 x 15k drives in Raid 0, with 4 x 15k drives in Raid 0 being recommended when using servers with more than 24 cores.
+For very high core density servers (greater than 30 cores), we recommend a minimum of 3 x SSD drives in raid 0.
 If a disk failure occurs on a helper server, the work is automatically redistributed to other nodes, so disk redundancy on helper servers is optional.
-On master servers, however, it is recommended to provision 6 or 8 disks in Raid 10 so that disk failure does not cause running jobs to fail.
+On master servers, however, it is recommended to provision disks in Raid 10 so that disk failure does not cause running jobs to fail.
 You may also provide separate drives (RAID 1) for the O/S on both Master and Helpers servers although this is not a GridLink requirement or a GGY recommendation.
 You can save money and drive bays by introducing an O/S partition of say 100GB on the main RAID array.

 We recommend that this storage be provided via local disks.
 For master servers only, you can alternately provision the drives via a direct fiber connection to a suitable SAN.
 The SAN, however, needs to be able to sustain performance equivalent to the local disk configurations noted above.
 Helper servers should not be provisioned with disks residing on a SAN.
 Given the temporary nature of the data stored on the helper servers, and the automatic recovery mechanisms, there is no advantage associated with the added expense of SAN based disks.
 In addition, we have seen situations where the combined throughput of a large number of helper servers has caused congestion and performance problems even on enterprise grade SAN devices.